Navid200/xDrip/docs/How-to-follow.md

 ### **[Companion App](./Follow/CompanionApp.md)**
 If you use CamAPS or the official Dexcom app as the collector, you can use xDrip on the same phone with no internet access.
-This option lacks back-fill capability.
-There is a workaround for that, which may work for some phones with Android 12 or newer.
 <br/>

 ### **[Web Follower](./Libre3_Follow.md)** (needs internet)